 It sounds complicated and fancy, but it’s really easy and it all comes together in less than an hour.
 Perfect for a weeknight, Sunday supper, or holiday entertaining.

-Orecchiette is a kind of pasta.
+Pasta ~ I love orecchiette for this dish.
 The name means “little ears” in Italian.
 They have a round shape that curves in toward the centers.
-They look like tiny little bowls…perfect for holding all the other bite size goodies in this veggie pasta dish.
+They look like tiny little bowls…perfect for holding the sauce and all the other bite size goodies in this roasted vegetable pasta dish.

 If you don’t have or can’t find orecchiette, other pasta shapes can be substituted.
 I like to stick with medium shapes, like penne, fusilli, farfalle, or conchiglie that hold sauce well and are similar in size to the other ingredients in the recipe.